 17. Reset BIOS by Clearing CMOS

-Resetting BIOS can solve a lot of issues particularly related to bad hardware installation.
+Resetting BIOS can solve many issues, particularly related to lousy hardware installation.

-It is also the best solution to fix any issues with an overclocked CPU.
+It is also the best solution to fix issues with an overclocked CPU.

-In addition to that, if you are recently performed a change in BIOS settings, that could also lead to hardware issues and thus show no screen.
+In addition, if you recently changed BIOS settings, that could also lead to hardware issues and thus show no screen.

-Hence, it is always wise to reset the CMOS which will bring the BIOS settings back to default.
+Hence, it is always wise to reset the CMOS, bringing the BIOS settings back to default.

-The best way to do this is to take the CMOS battery out of its slot and then wait for 10-15 seconds before plugging it back in.
+The best way to do this is to take the CMOS battery out of its slot and wait 10-15 seconds before plugging it back in.